Beers15/CAPS/README.md

 ## Installation

   clone repo, and then in a terminal run the 'npm i' command while in the root directory to install dependencies.

-  To run the application, enter the command node index.js "Store name" in a terminal while in the root directory.
-Store name must be surrounded in quotations.
-Phase 1 will just output the sequence of events between vendor and driver and generate made up data aside from the entered store name.
+  Run the socket.io server, and the driver client.
+Next run the  then navigate to a browser or an API testing tool.
+At the /caps route supply as a query string a name of a store do kick of the sequence of events

 ## Summary of Problem Domain

   Create a basic event driven application.
 This app should simulate a delivery service where vendors ship products using the delivery service and when drivers deliver them, those venders will be notified that their customers received what they purchased.